 Similar to internet contracts, there are many providers on the market with different offers, e.g. 100% green energy.
 If you do not sign a contract with an electricity company, you will automatically be assigned to Hamburg’s main provider.
 The period of notice on your side of this basic care is 14 days, so there is no rush to sign a contract with another company before moving into your new home.

 When it comes to cold rent pricing, one of the most important factors is attributed to location.
 Depending on the district you decide on, average prices/m2 vary a lot.
-Below you will find a representative list of average rents in different popular neighborhoods of Hamburg.
-The list serves merely as an orientation, so keep in mind that the actual rent depends on the individual case since location, equipping etc. also play a role in pricing.
+Keep in mind that the actual rent depends on the individual case since location, equipping etc. also play a role in pricing.

 When renting a place, you may also consider a membership at a tenant’s association.
 The Mieterverein zu Hamburg is a nonprofit organization that can help you with all sorts of questions regarding your living situation.
 They also have English-speaking attorneys to take care of you and by paying an annual fee of 75€ (6,25€/month) you may seek legal advice from experts without cost.
 Additionally, you automatically receive a legal costs insurance that covers 90% of court costs in case of housing related legal proceedings that are not won entirely.
 The insurance automatically takes effect after three months of membership, so it is important to become a member before problems occur.
 Legal advice may be claimed directly after becoming a member.